My research interests revolve around climate dynamics, with emphasis on tropical atmosphere dynamics.

 - ISF 1185/17.
 Granted 2017 for 4 years.
 “Relating the Intertropical Convergence Zone to the atmospheric energy budget: Energetic constraints and mechanisms for variations on seasonal or longer timescales.”

 - Israel Ministry of Science and Technology.
 Grant 61793.
-Main PI: Dr. Chaim Garfinkel.
+Lead PI: Dr. Chaim Garfinkel.
 “Understanding projections of a drier Eastern Mediterranean: from global-scale mechanisms to synoptic and local scale impacts on precipitation.”

 - Member of the US CLIVAR “Changing width of the tropical belt” and Tropical Width Diagnostics working groups.